It Doesn't Have to Be Arbitrary

 isNothing (deletedAt student) && isJust (activeDataSource student)

-Keep states that are impossible out of Arbitrary
+Keep states that are impossible out of Arbitrary instance for the same reasons

 that you default certain data: it’s practical and desirable in most tests.